Are My Summer Tires Worn out

 The majority of the gas stations in this part of the world have gauges.
 To ensure easy access, you should have one in the glove compartment of your car.

-Checking a tire’s tread depth using a toonie
+Checking a summer tires tread depth using a toonie

 A toonie can also tell you whether all your car tires are performance tires.
 Insert the toonie into the tread groove of the tire you are looking to inspect. ( Toonie center design upright) There’s no need of replacing the tire if the silver area of the coin is not visible.
 Replace the tire quickly, if “Canada or Dollar” appear.